9 Star Ki year calendar – day Stars and start of months

 The change-over moment from ascending to descending day cycles vice versa, occurs on the Solstice moment on the Solstice day, while the Solstice day will then produce 2 day Stars.

 While then the Solstice day starts in a certain Star, upon the Solstice moment, the day will proceed in a different Star.
-These 2 Stars will relate as to ‘Add to Ten’.
+These 2 Stars will relate as to ‘Add to Ten’ (e.g. 3/7) – as that is considered ‘smooth’ -, while equally may it relate to ‘Hetu Yellow River Map’ (1-6; 2-7; 3-8; 4-9) – as such equally considered smooth.

 Try not to say ‘Summer Solstice’ or ‘Winter Solstice’, if only now that your fellow practitioner on the other Hemisphere, might not know ‘where you’re coming from’.
-Equinoxes and Solstices occur for the planet as a whole.
-Consequently, the Chinese Solar calendar starts a Solar year on 3, 4, or 5 February at Li Chun 立春, for both the Northern Hemisphere and the Southern Hemisphere.
+Equinoxes and Solstices come as Longitudinal to occur for the planet as a whole.
+Consequently, the Chinese Solar calendar starts a Solar year on 3, 4, or 5 February at Li Chun 立春 (Spring Begins) for both the Northern Hemisphere and the Southern Hemisphere.

 Further approaches would then involve the 24 Solar Terms 二十四節氣, exactly when a Yang Wood-Rat day (Jia-Zi 甲子) occurs within a certain Solar Term, and the day formula involves exceptions to the rule and exceptions to exceptions to the rule, but it is not unimportant to note that earlier conventions where it was given change-over as either 2 consecutive Star 9 days or 2 consecutive Star 1 days may have been flawed.